How Tariffs Influence Consumer Behavior and Market Trends

 However, these benefits can also lead to risks.
 Some of the downsides include:

-- Inflationary Pressure: With higher prices being charged on imported goods comes greater price level general rises, thus reducing consumers’ purchasing power.
+- Inflationary Pressure: With higher prices being charged on imported goods comes a general rise in price level, thus reducing consumers’ purchasing power.

 - Trade Wars: Tariffs may well trigger action for retaliation from other countries joinied the World Trade Organization; this may cause worsening trade relations and bring economic uncertainty.